QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: Numerical experiments

-Figure~\ref{fig:speeds_4_001} illustrates parts of server speeds from the simulation result.
-The dashed (red) and solid (green) lines denote the server speeds from the dynamic control and the static control speeds, respectively, over time.
-Under the proposed static policy, servers run at the static speed derived from the optimization model only when there are jobs left, and run at the lowest possible speed $\gamma_j$, otherwise.
-That is when the server is idle.
-Thus, the static control speed looks like a step-wise function.
-On the other hand, the dynamic control speed looks continuous because it changes according to the remaining workload at the moment.
+Figure~\ref{fig:speeds_5_005} shows a part of the server speeds from the simulation result.
+The dashed and solid lines denote the server speeds from the dynamic and static control over time, respectively.
+Under the proposed static policy, servers run at the predetermined speed derived from the optimization model only when unfinished jobs are left and run at the lowest possible speed $x^{min}_j$ when the server $j$ is idle.
+Thus, the server speed under static policy appears like a step-wise function.
+However, the server speed under dynamic control appears nearly continuous because it changes according to the remaining workload at the moment.
 In summary, the server speed in the dynamic control continuously varies, whereas the static control speed switches only between two values similar to a bang-bang type control.
-Because of this, we observe a counterintuitive result in table 5; lower average server speed $\mathbb{E}x_j$ but higher average power consumption in the static policy.
-This phenomenon makes sense mathematically if we consider the cubic form of the power function.